 Information on financial instruments and associated risks

-When it provides an investment or ancillary service, an investment service provider must, before any transactions takes place, supply its clients with information about relevant financial instruments and the risks associated with those instruments.
-This information will be adapted according to the client's classification, and its experience and knowledge of financial instruments, or transactions it undertakes.
+When providing an investment service or ancillary service, investment service providers must provide their clients with information on the financial instruments and risks associated with these instruments prior to any transaction or operation involving a financial instrument.
+This information is adapted to the client’s category, experience and knowledge of the financial instrument, transaction or operation in question.

-In this respect, Crédit Agricole CIB requests that its clients, in particular those classified in the “Retail Clients” category read the Information in relation to the nature and characteristics of financial instruments and the associated risks.
+Crédit Agricole CIB asks its clients, and particularly those classified in the “Non-Professional Client” category, to read the information document on the nature and characteristics of the financial instruments and the associated risks.

-This document aims to supply clients with summarized information and general warnings on the risks associated with different types of financial instruments so that clients can reasonably understand the nature and the risks of the proposed financial instruments and, consequently, make investment decisions based, amongst other things, upon their knowledge of those instruments.
+The purpose of this document is to provide clients with summary information and general warnings on the risks associated with the different types of financial instruments, so that they are reasonably able to understand the nature and risks of the financial instruments offered and, consequently, make informed investment decisions.

-The financial instruments listed in the document do not represent all of the products offered by Credit Agricole CIB, but the catalog of eligible products as defined by the MIFID II Directive.
+The financial instruments listed in the document do not represent all the products offered by Crédit Agricole CIB but the catalogue of eligible products as defined by MiFID.